 Step 1: Find your WHY.
 This is probably a better first step than finding a user-friendly content management system.
 If you’re going to post consistently, you need a focus.
 The best way to get focused is to have a really clear understanding of WHY you are posting.

 Just to be crystal clear, I am NOT talking about the subject matter of your posts.
 I mean the motivation behind blogging to begin with.
-Why do you want to do it (by the way, making money is an okay reason, so you can let yourself off the hook about that).
+Why do you want to do it (by the way, making money is an okay reason, so if that’s where you are, you are free to let go of any guilt you may feel).
 What will drive you to keep posting?

 For me, it’s about making an impact.
 I don’t do this for money (it actually costs me to keep up this site).
 I do it because I have had the fortune of others’ help.
 I want to do my part to pay it forward.
 I was chasing this for years in department head and district leadership roles.
 I got zero return on my investment there.
 So I took my show on the road, posting about what I have learned and how I have struggled, that has genuinely helped people.
 When I get a comment on the blog, a thank you tweet, or an email about how I have helped someone, it makes my week!
 It motivates me to keep posting.

 Step 2: Find your niche.
 Don’t be all over the place.
 What are the elements of your teaching that you want to focus on?
 For me, it is all about how I get my students to take up the responsibility their own learning.
 When I entered the profession, everyone was blaming teachers for how poorly students were doing.
 So the teachers were made to do more, and the burden of learning shifted off of student shoulders on to teacher shoulders.
 That was not right, and I want to help teachers manage their expectations, and get their students to own their learning.
 That’s what I write about.

 Your entire classroom is not a niche.
 If you’re thinking that everything you do is amazing and should be written about, I’m here to tell you you’re wrong.
 Instead, think through these questions: